blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 **Production power:** plug the USB-C 5 V wall adapter into the Notecarrier CX's USB-C port.

 > **Idle-current Note.** When powered via USB-C the Notecard's VUSB sense line is asserted, which prevents it from reaching its absolute lowest idle current state.
 The idle current figures in §7.5 and §8 are the VBAT-only figures from the Blues [low-power design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/); a USB-C-powered deployment should budget 1–3 mA for Notecard idle between sessions rather than the sub-25 µA figure.
-For installations where minimising idle current is critical (battery backup, solar), power the Notecarrier CX from the +VBAT pad instead and leave USB-C for flashing only — the §8 bench procedure using Mojo on +VBAT will then reflect actual deployment current.
+For installations where minimizing idle current is critical (battery backup, solar), power the Notecarrier CX from the +VBAT pad instead and leave USB-C for flashing only — the §8 bench procedure using Mojo on +VBAT will then reflect actual deployment current.

 **Bench power (Mojo validation only, VBAT path):** feed an external 5 V supply into Mojo `BAT +`, connect Mojo `LOAD +` to the Notecarrier CX `+VBAT` pad (bypassing USB-C entirely), and connect common GND.
 This puts the Mojo in-line on the supply rail so it can report accurate mAh data at the low-power VBAT idle levels.
 Remove the Mojo before permanent deployment and revert to USB-C power.